pablosv/expadap/README.md

-# expadap
+# Dynamics of exploratory adaptation
-Dynamics of exploratory adaptation
+We study a class of models for exploratory adaptation.